-When storing Microdrives, always use the special protective case.
+When storing Microdrives, always use the special protective case provided.

-CHECKING THE BATTERY CHARGE
+CHECKING THE REMAINING BATTERY CHARGE

-Turn the camera on and check that no battery level warning ("I" or "I") appears on the screen.
+Turn the camera on and check that no battery level warning ("-" or "-") appears on the screen.
 If no icon appears, there is ample charge left in the batteries.